rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/advanced-user-guides/manage-clusters/access-clusters/use-kubectl-and-kubeconfig.md

 We recommend that as a best practice, you should set up this method to access your RKE cluster, so that just in case you can’t connect to Rancher, you can still access the cluster.

-> **Prerequisites:** The following steps assume that you have created a Kubernetes cluster and followed the steps to [connect to your cluster with kubectl from your workstation.](#accessing-clusters-with-kubectl-from-your-workstation)
+> **Prerequisites:** The following steps assume that you have created a Kubernetes cluster and followed the steps to [connect to your cluster with kubectl from your workstation.](#accessing-clusters-with-kubectl-from-your-workstation).

-> **Hint for RKE2 and K3s:** You will need to perfom manual changes on clusters deployed with RKE2 and K3s to have authorized cluster endpoints enabled.
-For a detailed explanation of the changes, refer to [this guide.](../../../new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md#authorized-cluster-endpoint-support-for-rke2-and-k3s-clusters)
+>
+> On RKE2 and K3s clusters, you need to [manually enable](../../../new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md#authorized-cluster-endpoint-support-for-rke2-and-k3s-clusters) authorized cluster endpoints.

 To find the name of the context(s) in your downloaded kubeconfig file, run: